TheBeachLab/selfhosted/README.md

 Add ssl certificates `sudo certbot --nginx -d git.beachlab.org`

 Now test the site by accessing the URL over browser(after adding dns/host file entries).
-Remember to update ddclient `sudo nano /etc/ddclient/ddclient.conf` and your `/etc/hosts`
+Namecheap users with dynamic A records (me) remember to update ddclient `sudo nano /etc/ddclient/ddclient.conf` and your `/etc/hosts`.

+There are many other things you can customize in `etc/gitweb.conf`.
+Check it out.